kolotyluk/loom-lab/README.md

     fun ExecutorService.use(block: (executorService: ExecutorService) -> Unit) = block(this)

-In this project, I keep this in `net.kolotyluk.loom.LoomUtilities` as
+In this project, I keep this in `LoomUtilities` as

     package net.kolotyluk.loom
     import java.util.concurrent.ExecutorService